sgtanvi/agama/SETUP.md

 1. Go to https://dash.cloudflare.com
 2. Navigate to R2 Object Storage
-3. Create a bucket called "orbit-uploads"
+3. Create a bucket called "agama-uploads"
 4. Go to "Manage R2 API Tokens"
 5. Create an API token with "Object Read & Write" permissions
 6. Add to `.env.local`: